nkrishnaswamy/nkrishnaswamy.github.io/_posts/2022-08-16-summer-wrapup.md

 I went to CogSci and presented *Exploiting Embodied Simulation to Detect Novel Object Classes Through Interaction.*  Did not get COVID again.
 Toronto was really hot.

 I went to ESSLLI and co-taught a week-long course, *Multimodal Semantics for Affordances and Actions* (Hey, that's the same title as our award-winning paper!
 Coincidence?
 I don't know...).
 The course page, including slides and recorded lectures, can be found [here](https://voxml.github.io/voxicon/blog/esslli-2022-course/).
+The aforementioned suitcase finally bit the dust.
 Ireland was really hot (noticing a pattern here?).

 Our paper, *A Generalized Method for Automated Multilingual Loanword Detection*, was accepted to COLING in October (yay!)!
 I bet Korea will be really hot.